postcss/postcss/docs/architecture.md

     As you can see from the example above single token represented as a list and also `space` token doesn't have positional information.

     Lets look more closely on single token like `word`.
-It was said each token represented as a list and follow such pattern.
+As it was said each token represented as a list and follow such pattern.

     ```typescript
     const token = [